iceman1001/ChameleonMini-rebootedGUI/README.md

 ## Which device does GUI support?
-in short
+in short, the GUI, it's
  - Device agnostic
- - Firmware independent.
+ - Firmware independent
- - It supports all known chameleon mini firmware today.

-you can connect
+you can connect any known chameleon mini device, installed with any known firmware.

  - [RevG, (RevE)](https://kasper-oswald.de/gb/chameleonmini/),
  - RevE Rebooted,
  - [RevG Rebooted, ChameleonTiny](https://www.indiegogo.com/projects/chameleonmini-rev-g-chameleontiny-by-proxgrind#/)